 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Company's credit risk is primarily attributable to cash and trade receivables.
+The maximum exposure to credit risk is the aggregate carrying amount of cash and trade receivables of \$443,716 (August 31, 2023 - \$111,125).
 The Company limits its exposure to credit risk by placing its cash with a high credit quality financial institution in Canada.
-The receivables that are financial instruments consist of trade receivables.
-The Company has no significant concentration of credit risk.
-The maximum exposure to credit risk is the aggregate carrying amount of cash and trade receivables.
+The receivables that are financial instruments consist of trade receivables, which are immaterial in amount.
+Management does not consider the Company to have significant concentrations of credit risk.
+Management analyzes the age of outstanding customer balances, historical bad debt experience, current economic conditions, forward-looking information, customer credit-worthiness and changes in customer payment terms when making estimates of collectability of the Company's accounts receivable balance.
+As of November 30, 2023, the Company wrote off \$Nil (August 31, 2023 - \$173,547) of trade receivable due to uncertainty with collectability.